 Kristin serves as Deputy Chair of the Firm’s Air Practice Group.
 Representative matters include:

 - Advising companies and organizations in the chemical, telecom, consumer product, energy, and health services fields on compliance with federal, state, and local air regulations affecting facilities and products.

-- Advising and representing companies on compliance and advocacy relating to requirements applicable to products containing or made with ozone-depleting substances or substitutes under the Clean Air Act and Montreal Protocol.
+- Advising and representing companies before EPA on requirements applicable to products containing or made with ozone-depleting substances or substitutes such as HFCs under the Clean Air Act and Montreal Protocol.

 - Representing individual companies and trade association in litigation in the D.C.
 Circuit over Maximum Achievable Control Technology (MACT) standards for control of hazardous air pollutants from industrial sources, both as industry petitioners and intervenors on behalf of EPA.

 - Represented an energy services company in litigation before the D.C.
 Circuit over environmental controls on emergency demand response engines.